farizikhwantri/farizikhwantri/README.md

 - ⚡ Fun fact: ...
 -->

-I am 🇮🇩 a PhD student in 🗼🗾 .
+I am from 🇮🇩, a PhD student in 🗼🗾 .
 My research interest are
 - natural language processing in summarization ✍️ and reading comprehension 📖
 - cognitive science 🧠